How to Format a Cover Letter in 2023 With Templates and ExamplesBuild my Cover Letter

 Can I include my cover letter in the body of an email?

 Including a cover letter in the body of an email is fine unless the job ad states that it should be included as an attachment.
 However, the rules for an email cover letter structure are slightly different.
 Here are five tips for formatting a cover letter sent via email:

-- If you are sending your cover letter as an email, you don’t need the header of the letter.
-Simply cut and paste the contents of the letter into the composition field and write a Subject line.
+- If you send your cover letter as an email, you don’t need the letter’s header.
+Simply cut and paste the letter’s contents into the composition field and write a Subject line.

 - If you want to send your application letter as an attachment, save your letter as a PDF file or Microsoft Word document (.doc).

-- Be sure to include your name when naming the file so that hiring managers can quickly identify it as yours.
+- Include your name when naming the file so hiring managers can quickly identify it as yours.

-- In your email, let the recipient know that you’ve attached your resume and cover letter.
+- In your email, let the recipient know you’ve attached your resume and cover letter.

 How personal should I make my cover letter?

-While your cover letter should be customized to each job you apply for, it should never contain personal information.
+While you should customize your cover letter to each job you apply for, it should never contain personal information.
 Mentioning marital status, religious beliefs, political views, and similar personal information should never happen on an application letter.
 Including this type of personal information can introduce bias into the hiring process.
-However, if you have been out of the workforce for a period of time due to a layoff, because you’ve been raising children, or for other personal reasons, it is OK to explain the gap in your cover letter.
+However, if you’ve been out of the workforce due to a layoff, because you’ve been raising children, or for other personal reasons, it’s OK to explain the gap in your cover letter.
 Just keep it brief and don’t go into great detail.